lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 Let's say you want to handle the `click` event on your circles to send the `didClick` Ember action (as if `{{action 'didClick'}}`) was thrown from a template.
 To achieve this you'll need to:

-1. create your own circle view extending the one of this addon and define the event (we will do this in `app/views/map/my-circle.js`):
+1. create your own circle view extending the one created by this addon and define the event in the view you've created.
+(We will do this in `app/views/map/my-circle.js`.):

     ```js
     import GoogleMapCircleView from '../google-map/circle';